lukefitzwolfgang/icatproject/ops/icat42/readme.txt

 # If all is well, then ICAT is working.
 To reverse all of this, do the following ...

-# 6. Undeploy the authenticator and icat
+# 6. Undeploy the authenticator and icat.

 asadmin undeploy authn_db.ear-1.0.0
 asadmin undeploy icat.ear-4.2.0-http